Email Privacy Changes with Apple iOS 15

 The times they are a changin’.
 This has been the unofficial mantra of email marketing since its inception, and last month provided yet another example with Apple’s launch of their Mail Privacy Protection functionality.
 Here at WDGT, we’ve been closely following this rollout, with our clients and their email programs in mind.
 So what do these changes mean for marketers?

 What’s new with Apple?

-Apple recently introduced new privacy protections for their Mail app for iOS 15, iPadOS 15, macOS Monterey, and watchOS 8.
+Apple introduced new privacy protections for their Mail app for iOS 15, iPadOS 15, macOS Monterey, and watchOS 8.
 Included is a feature called Mail Privacy Protection.
 As Apple describes: “...Mail Privacy Protection stops senders from using invisible pixels to collect information about the user.
 The new feature helps users prevent senders from knowing when they open an email, and masks their IP address so it can’t be linked to other online activity or used to determine their location.”

-When will this new feature be released?
+When was this feature released?

 Why is this relevant?

 Email service providers, or ESPs — think Acoustic, Salesforce Marketing Cloud, Emarsys, etc. — insert a transparent 1x1 pixel image into each email.
 When the subscriber’s email client downloads the pixel, it registers as an open in the ESP and allows the ESP to use their IP address to determine certain subscriber info.
 Apple’s new Mail Privacy Protection disrupts this process by preloading all images, including the pixel, thus obscuring real opens.